3201623169/mysqlnotes/README.md

 # My SQL Notes

-It's a note book about mysql.
+It's a note book about sql.

 ### :cyclone: Display Data (In order)